gluckgabor/Kontron_trialwork/README.md

 - Enables writing human-readable test scenarios that bridge the gap between non-technical stakeholders and developers.
 #### Extent Reports:
 - Generates visually appealing and detailed test reports with screenshots, logs, and results.
-#### Response Value Reuse:
-- The framework allows passing response values from one API request to another.
-Simply reference the value using the $ symbol as "$key" to inject it into subsequent API requests dynamically.
-#### Comprehensive Logging:
-  Logs are configured at a high level, printing detailed information for each test scenario, including:
-  - Scenario name
-  - Duration
-  - Execution status (pass/fail)
-  - Failure cause or error (if any)
-#### Database Integration:
-- The framework can push scenario execution details (status, duration, errors) into a database for further analysis and tracking.
-#### Multi-Database Support:
-  The framework connects with different SQL databases such as:
-  - Oracle
-  - DB2
-  - MySQL This allows for executing queries across various database environments and validating data integrity.
-#### Spring Batch Integration:
-- The framework includes a Batches class, which executes Spring Batch jobs for batch processing use cases.

 ## Prerequisites
 - Java 17 or higher